Bmithbs/my-hugo-academic/content/_index.md

         - **[Sep.
 2023]** The paper <a href='http://arxiv.org/abs/2310.00013'>*Adaptive Communications in Collaborative Perception with Domain Alignment for Autonomous Driving*</a> was submitted to **IEEE ICRA 2024**.
         - **[Sep.
 2023]** Senkang got the Institutional Research Tuition Grant, nearly 170 thousand Hong Kong dollars.
         - **[Jul.
 2023]** 🎉 Congratulations to Senkang, finally move to Hong Kong 🇭🇰🇭🇰🇭🇰 to start his new career!
         - **[Jun.
 2023]** Thanks for Prof. Fang's strong spport, Senkang got the <a href='https://www.innohk.gov.hk/en/about-us/'>InnoHK Funding</a> (Nearly a million Hong Kong dollars) from the Government of the Hong Kong Special Administrative Region to support his research and PhD career.
-(Award)
         - **[Jun.
 2022]** Senkang graduated from Beijing Institute of Technology.
 Thanks for all the professors, senior students and friends who helped him in the past four years.
         - **[Dec.
 2021]** Senkang got the **National Scholarship** with his excellent academic performance (Top 1% in the whole department), which is the highest honor for chinese unversity students.
     design: